NourSaudi/Titanic/README.md

 ## 📊 Overview

-This project uses machine learning algorithms to predict the survival of passengers aboard the RMS Titanic.
-The model analyzes historical data from 891 passengers, utilizing features such as age, sex, passenger class, and number of siblings/spouses aboard.
+This project uses machine learning to predict the survival of passengers aboard the RMS Titanic.
+The model analyzes data from 891 training passengers and makes predictions for 418 test passengers using a **Logistic Regression** classifier.

 ### 🎯 Objective
-Predict whether a passenger survived or not based on their personal characteristics, achieving the highest possible prediction accuracy.
+Predict whether a passenger survived or not based on their characteristics to submit to Kaggle's Titanic competition.

 ---

 ## ✨ Features

-- 🤖 Optimized **Logistic Regression** model for binary classification
+- 🤖 **Logistic Regression** classifier with max_iter=1000
-- 📈 Comprehensive data preprocessing with intelligent missing value handling
+- � Simple and effective feature selection (4 features only)
-- 🔄 Advanced feature engineering with One-Hot Encoding
+- 🔄 One-Hot Encoding for categorical variables
-- ⚖️ StandardScaler for data normalization and performance improvement
-- 📊 Complete evaluation with Accuracy, Precision, Recall, and F1-Score
+- 🎯 Direct training on full dataset (no train/validation split)
 - 📁 Clean, organized code in Jupyter Notebook
+- 💾 Automated submission file generation

 ---